sharonZzz96/MSiA423-final-project-2019/README.md

-♣ Backlog1: Understand, clean and merge different datasets –4 points (planned for the next two weeks) ♣ Backlog2: Engineer features to describe transaction and payment behavior –2 points (planned for the next two weeks) ♣ Backlog3: Analyze distributions of features generated –1 points ♣ Backlog4: Identify the features having strong predictive power –1 points ♣ Backlog5: Build classification model to predict whether a customer will have late payment behavior –4 points ♣ Backlog6: Choose appropriate hyper-parameters considering both model complexity and model performance –4 points ♣ Backlog7: Adjust classification threshold based on the risk preference of the bank –2 points
+♣ Backlog1: Understand, clean and merge different datasets –4 points (planned for the next two weeks) ♣ Backlog2: Engineer features to describe transaction and payment behavior –2 points (planned for the next two weeks) ♣ Backlog3: Analyze distributions of features generated –1 points ♣ Backlog4: Identify the features having strong predictive power –1 points\n ♣ Backlog5: Build classification model to predict whether a customer will have late payment behavior –4 points ♣ Backlog6: Choose appropriate hyper-parameters considering both model complexity and model performance –4 points ♣ Backlog7: Adjust classification threshold based on the risk preference of the bank –2 points